 So, I'm guessing you know what genre of music you want to make already, as it's probably what inspired you to want to make beats in the first place.
 That said, knowing you want to make a certain type of music and actually making that style of music are two completely different things.
 Let me explain.

 As with most things in life, there is a learning process you need to get the hang of.
 Your ear can tell if someone else's song is in the genre you enjoy, but creating a beat in the same genre from scratch without the proper training is a lot more difficult.

 It's because of this that many beginner music producers often end up making songs that don't sound like they come from the genre they were aiming for even when they've been given good advice.
 It's also the reason many of the early beats people create aren't as good as the ones they make once they learn the important trick I'm about to share with you next.

-So, how do you make sure your first few beats are structured properly and reflect the kind of song you want to make?
+So, how do you make sure your first few beats are structured properly with correct song structure and reflect the kind of song you want to make?
 Simple, create your own beats using this next tip and you'll start making good quality songs a lot sooner than you would have otherwise:

 Analyzes other people's songs!!

 That's right; if you want your songs to sound like they belong to a specific genre, this is what you need to do.

 Now, I don't mean just listening to other songs you like.
 That's not thorough enough.
 Instead, you need to really look in depth at at least five songs (probably a lot more), and figure out what make them tick.